© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Fort and sections of Roman Roads is a scheduled monument protected by Historic England under reference 1470328.
 View the official record →

-Roman Fort and sections of Roman Roads is a scheduled ancient monument located in Lancashire that comprises defensive military infrastructure and associated communication routes dating to the Roman occupation of Britain.
+Roman Fort and sections of Roman Roads is a scheduled ancient monument in Lancashire comprising a Roman military installation and associated road infrastructure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1470328.

 Roman Fort and sections of Roman Roads is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1470328.